 PES' role is to investigate allegations of misconduct made against employees and provide guidance and support to workplace managers and school leaders managing employee underperformance.
 We also lead a range of projects focused on improving the way complaints are managed.

 Helping schools manage staff conduct

 Schools manage most conduct issues.
 Where a threshold of misconduct is reached, PES may assist the school manage the issue or take responsibility for its review.
 In limited circumstances, external bodies like Police and Department of Communities and Justice (DCJ) may become involved.

 In all matters PES manages risk.
 PES also ensures that the department's statutory responsibilities are met including notifying reportable employee-related child protection matters to the Office of the Children's Guardian (OCG).

 PES' focus is the health, safety and wellbeing of both students and staff.

 Helping schools manage teacher performance

 PES supports and advises workplace managers and school leaders to address staff performance and development concerns.
 This may include implementing improvement programs.
-In addition, PES manages the Teacher Performance Management Improvement (TPMI) project, which supports principals to improve teaching quality through addressing underperformance early and effectively.
+In addition, PES manages the Employee Performance Management Improvement (EPMI) project, which supports principals to improve the quality of school based staff through addressing underperformance early and effectively.

 Helping schools and corporate areas manage complaints from staff about workplace issues

 The department is constantly improving the way that it works.
 A specialist team within PES supports the department's information systems for capturing and reporting on complaints data and supports the ongoing complaint handling improvement program.

 PES welcomes your feedback.
 If you would like to tell us about your PES experience, please email us at: firstname.lastname@example.org.

 If you would like to speak with one of our staff about a particular case, PES Officers are available Monday to Friday from 8:30am to 5:00pm on 02 7814 3722 and email@example.com.
 We generally aim to respond to emails within three working days.